caraya/personal-blog/content/blog/javascript-and-typescript-streams-advanced-patterns.md

   - Advanced
 ---

-This is a follow up to [JavaScript and TypeScript Streams (2026 Edition)](/javascript-and-typescript-streams-2026-edition/)  and covers advanced material removed from the previous Streams post.
+This is a follow-up to [JavaScript and TypeScript Streams (2026 Edition)](/javascript-and-typescript-streams-2026-edition/) and covers advanced material removed from the previous Streams post.

 This post focuses on the moments when "normal" streaming code is technically correct but still fails under scale, latency, or reliability pressure.